umarpir/umarpir.github.io/_posts/2021-04-11-Learning python.md

   <h4>The main differences</h4>
   </header>
   <p>Well the main differnece is to do with how they are typed (static vs dynamic.) </p>
   <p>Java is a statically typed and compiled language, whereas Python is a dynamically typed and interpreted language.
 This  seems to be where all the differnce lies which makes the langues so different.
 Because Java is staticically typed and compiled, it is a lot faster than Python.
-So Python is better right?</p>
+So Java is better right?</p>
   <p> Well its not that simple..unlike Python.
 Because Python's syntax is so simple, when you're developing software code, it's clean and doesn't seem complex unlike other languages like Java and C++.
 This feature also makes the maintenance of the code way easier and just generally better to use for most people and companies.
 Easier maintenance means cheaper in the long-run and when good time complexity isnt really an aim,
   Python is the go to langauge.
 Python in a lot of peoples eyes takes the win and because of the versatility of the language, advancements in Ai are usually coded with Python.
 And learning it after being a fairly decent Java developer is a walk in the park.</p>